Here’s why you shouldn’t panic about the Omicron variant

 Last week, the world was shaken by news of a worrisome new coronavirus variant called Omicron.
 By Monday, President Joe Biden assured Americans, “This variant is a cause for concern, not a cause for panic.”
 Public health experts say it will take weeks to get the full picture of how this virus mutation is affecting human health, but in the meantime there are steps we can take to mitigate our risk of infection.

 Since the World Health Organization labeled the Omicron a variant of concern, we have learned a few things.
 It has 50 mutations—far more than any other variant—according to The New York Times.
 Importantly, 30 of those mutations are in the spike protein, the part of the virus that gives it the ability to latch on to human cells.
-So far, Omicron has been identified in 19 countries, according to CNN.
+So far, Omicron has been identified in 20 countries, including the U.S. The Center for Disease Control and Prevention has announced the first case was identified in California.

 What we don’t know is whether the virus is more transmissible, if it will make people more sick, or if the mutations make it resistant to current vaccines (though Moderna CEO Stephane Bancel says he thinks the company’s vaccine may be less effective against Omicron).
 While there are reasons to be concerned, public health experts remind us there are simple precautions we can take to handle this new variant of COVID-19.